D04: The Role of a Lietime

 DERF: Hard alcohol?
 Oof.

-DERF: Yeah, put a little gas in the coffee Let's mix it up
+DERF: Yeah, put a little gas in the coffee.
+Let's mix it up

 BARGIE: Alright, here you go: Dumping gas!
-Dumping gas!
+Dumping gas! [sound of gas dumping into the coffee]

 CREW MEMBER IN A HURRY: Eight minutes, quick!